 Tuesday General Session

-Gary Lopez is the founder and CEO of Monterey Institute for Technology and Education (MITE), a non-profit corporation dedicated to helping meet society’s need for access to quality education, and the manager of the The NROC Project, HippoCampus, and EdReady.
+Gary Lopez is the founder and CEO of Monterey Institute for Technology and Education (MITE), a nonprofit corporation dedicated to helping meet society’s need for access to quality education, and the manager of The NROC Project, HippoCampus, and EdReady.
 MITE receives it major funding from The William and Flora Hewlett Foundation, The Bill and Melinda Gates Foundation, the John D. and Catherine T. MacArthur Foundation, and operating support from academic organizations nationwide.

 Lopez was the founder and President of Archipelago (1983-1997), a developer of award-winning analog and digital products for the education market.
 Archipelago created hundreds of films, videodiscs, software programs, and book series for many of the largest educational publishers in the United States, including Harper Collins, Encyclopedia Britannica, Saunders, and Prentice Hall.
 Archipelago also produced nationally-broadcast television programming for PBS and The Cousteau Society.
 Archipelago was acquired by Harcourt Brace in 1993.

 Lopez is also the former President and CEO of NETg (1997-2002), a pioneer in providing e-learning solutions to many of the world’s largest corporations, including Shell, IBM, AT&T, Honeywell, and Motorola.
 Under his leadership, NETg developed a library of more than 1,200 multimedia-based courses, grew to more than 800 employees, and had offices in 30 countries.
 NETg was acquired by Thomson Corporation in 2001.